LiamLlamazares/math_blog/_posts/2023-05-30-PDE-2-Hilbert.md

-A more general result is possible but requires more theory so we reserve it for another day.
+A more general result is possible but requires more theory, so we reserve it for another day.
 That said, this type of discrete representation of
-$T$ is very useful and links up with the theory of trace class and Hilbert-Schmidt operators which we will discuss more in the future.
+$K$ is very useful and links up with the theory of trace class and Hilbert-Schmidt operators, which we will discuss more in the future.

-To end it all off we state without proof a theorem that will be useful in proving properties about the solution space to the solution of PDEs
+To end it all off, we state without proof a theorem that will be useful in proving properties about the solution space to the solution of PDEs

 **Theorem 10** (Fredholm alternative).
 Let $H$ be a Hilbert space and
 $K \in \mathcal{K}(H)$.
-Consider $T:= Id-K$ then it holds that
+Consider $T:= \mathbf{Id}-K$ then it holds that

 <div>